-Moreover, the images embedded in the XHTML document as a base64 encoded string shall specify media type as defined by MIME RfC 204531 (hereinafter referred to as MIME type) whose content corresponds to the MIME specified.
+Moreover, the images embedded in the XHTML document as a base64 encoded string shall specify media type as defined by MIME RFC 204549 (hereinafter referred to as MIME type) whose content corresponds to the MIME specified.
+RFC 2045 is to be used together with RFC 204650 and RFC 204851.
 In case of images that are not embedded in the XHTML (and only referenced by the XHTML) where the MIME type is not specified, such files shall match their file extension.